ignaciourbina/labor-force/tests_and_verifications/foreign_share_pipeline_protocol.md

 Execute `python scripts/occupation_foreign_share.py` and ensure that:

-1. The script prints a confirmation message and writes exactly 521 records.
+1. The script prints a confirmation message and writes 867 records corresponding to every detailed SOC code.
 2. Every `soc` value is unique and matches one of the codes from the merged CPS table.
 3. Recomputing `foreign_pct` from the CSV totals reproduces the values in